MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMExchangeServer.md

 ```

 ## DESCRIPTION
-The **Get-CMExchangeServer** cmdlet gets an object that represents a Microsoft Exchange Server that Microsoft System Center Configuration Manager uses.
+The **Get-CMExchangeServer** cmdlet gets an object that represents a Microsoft Exchange Server that Configuration Manager uses.

 Configuration Manager works with Exchange Server to manage mobile devices that cannot run Configuration Manager clients.